pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

 d. make

-Your binary will be in bui
+Your binary will be in build/apps.